chicken everest from Charmaine Solomon's Family Recipes, ©charmaine solomon 1998

 Preheat the oven to 180°C. Put chicken into a roasting pan and roast for 1 hour or until done.
 If the bird browns too quickly, cover it with foil.
 Serve warm or cold with flatbread and a salad or with rice and a vegetable dish.

-Use an immersion blender to whizz up the marinade, and I have swapped 1 tablespoon tamarind puree for the lemon juice and Vietnamese / Thai ground roasted rice a I like that toasty flavour.
-Tip for ease of serving: cut the chicken down the backbone, remove the backbone itself and the ribs and breastbone, but don’t discard.
+Use an immersion blender to whizz up the marinade, and I have swapped 1 tablespoon tamarind puree for the lemon juice and Vietnamese / Thai ground roasted rice, as I like that toasty flavour.
+Tip for ease of serving: cut the chicken down the backbone, remove the backbone itself and the ribs and breastbone, but don’t discard them.
 They will cook up nice and crunchy.
-Sever the tendons at joint of thighs and drumstick but don’t cut all the way through into separate pieces.
-Do the same between the wings and breast.
-Apply the marinade, spread the chicken out flat on a baking sheet.
-Let sit an hour at room temperature,or if covered tightly, overnight in the refrigerator.
+Sever the tendons at the joint of the thighs and drumstick, but don’t cut all the way through into separate pieces.
+Do the same between the wings and the breast.
+Apply the marinade, and spread the chicken out flat on a baking sheet.
+Let sit an hour at room temperature, or if covered tightly, overnight in the refrigerator.